Your habits determine your reality.

-This consists of four stages that we will discuss to offer you some clarity and direction to better understand your habits.
+This consists of four stages to give you clarity and direction to better understand your habits.

-Once you understand habits and how they are formed they truly put you in the driver seat for changing the habits but no longer serve you.
+Once you understand habits and how they are formed, they truly put you in the driver’s seat for changing the habits but no longer serve you.

 The smell of shortbread cookies reminds you of your grandmother.